-• The verdict also demonstrates the 'home country' bias, reminding international marketers to be aware of the potential pitfalls they can face when conducting business in foreign markets.
+• The verdict also demonstrates the 'home country' bias which requires international marketers to be aware of the potential pitfalls they can face when conducting business in foreign markets.
 The use of a jury in the US also poses questions on whether such complex lawsuits should not be dealt with by panels of experts rather than ordinary citizens who might be influenced by other motives other than the facts at hand.

-Analyse Apple's motivation for suing Samsung in the context of the potential benefits that Apple was likely to accrue from a favourable verdict.
+Analyse Apple's motivation for sueing Samsung in the context of the potential benefits that Apple was likely to accrue from a favourable verdict.

 Students are likely to present diverse responses to this question.
-One school of thought that might emerge is one that focuses on the importance of protection of intellectual property in international business, which makes Apple's case a good lesson for any companies that might be infringing intellectual property.
-Another school of thought that might emerge is one that questions Apple's real motive given recent developments in the smartphone and tablet sectors, which have seen Samsung becoming the market leader and biggest market challenger/follower respectively.
-Apple's motive might, therefore, be deemed to be more than just protection of intellectual property infringement and a pre-emptive action to shut competitors out of the market.
+One school of thought that might emerge is one that focuses on the importance of protection of intellectual property in international business which makes Apple's case a good lesson for any companies that might be infringing intellectual property.
+Another school of thought that might emerge is one that questions Apple's real motive given recent developments in the smartphone and tablet sectors which have seen Samsung becoming the market leader and biggest market challenger/follower respectively.
+Apple's motive might, therefore, be deemed to be more than just protection of intellectual property infringement and a pre-emptive to close out competitors from the market.
 In so doing, Apple would accrue the following benefits:

-- It would reduce Samsung's influence in both market segments. - It would determine the key success factors that shape the industry. - Apple would be the eminent market leader in innovation in the industry - It would make financial gains from resultant damages and increased sales, which it can invest in research and development to further entrench its position on the market.
+- reduce Samsung's influence in both market segments - determine the key success factors that shape the industry - be the eminent market leader in innovation in the industry - financial gains from resultant damages and increased sales which it can invest in research and development to further entrench its position on the market.

 Assume you have been appointed as a consultant to Samsung.
-Advise the board on the potential way forward for the firm, outlining strategies that the firm could use to mitigate the impact of the various judgments.
+Advise the board on the potential way forward for the firm, outlining strategies that the firm could use to mitigate the impact of the various judgements.